Whenever traveling to the beautiful city of Cape Town is brought up, unfortunately the number one concern is safety. Is Cape Town dangerous?

 Walking around is often the best way to explore a new place and Cape Town is no different.

 Although you might hear that walking around in Cape Town is dangerous, this is not entirely true.
-The best places in Cape Town are located in safe areas to walk around and is a fascinating city to explore on foot.
+The best places in Cape Town are located in safe areas to walk around, it’s a fascinating city to explore on foot.
 But you probably shouldn’t walk a very long way alone.

 ✔ If you decide to explore the city on the ground level, always pay attention to your surroundings and take note of the nearest police station.

 ✔ Always make sure that your bag is closed and all valuables are secure.
 Try not to make it known that you are carrying large amounts of cash or anything expensive.

 ✔ Take note of anyone who appears to be following you.
 If you notice someone, either alert security or step into a nearby business and wait for them to leave.
 Do not let them follow you to an empty street.